Masitinib

 Masitinib is a tyrosine-kinase inhibitor used in the treatment of mast cell tumours in animals, specifically dogs.
 Since its introduction in November 2008 it has been distributed under the commercial name Masivet.
 It has been available in Europe since the second part of 2009.
-Masitinib has been studied for several human conditions including melanoma, multiple myeloma, gastrointestinal cancer, pancreatic cancer, Alzheimer disease, multiple sclerosis, rheumatoid arthritis, mastocytosis, amyotrophic lateral sclerosis and COVID-19.
+Masitinib has been studied for several human conditions including melanoma, multiple myeloma, gastrointestinal cancer, pancreatic cancer, Alzheimer's disease, multiple sclerosis, rheumatoid arthritis, mastocytosis, amyotrophic lateral sclerosis, and COVID-19.

 Mechanism of action

 Masitinib is a tyrosine kinase inhibitor which inhibits tyrosine kinases, enzymes responsible for the activation of many proteins by signal transduction cascades.
 Specifically, masitinib targets the receptor tyrosine kinase c-Kit which is found to be overexpressed or mutated in several types of cancer.
 In addition to cKit, Masitinib also has additional targets, and it inhibits platelet derived growth factor receptor (PDGFR), lymphocyte-specific protein tyrosine kinase (Lck), focal adhesion kinase (FAK) and fibroblast growth factor receptor 3 (FGFR3) as well as CSF1R.

 Masitinib has been shown to block the replication of SARS-CoV-2 by inhibiting its main protease, 3CLpro.
 Masitinib showed >200-fold reduction in viral titers in the lungs and nose of mice infected with SARS-CoV-2.